fernanda-palacios/pizza-parlour-cli/README.md

-### Running tests
+## 2. Running tests and coverage

-- Run API unit tests with coverage by running `pytest --cov-report term --cov=. tests/api_unit_tests.py`
+- Run API unit tests with coverage for **API files** by running `pytest --cov-report term --cov=. tests/api_unit_tests.py`

-- Run our CLI tests with coverage by running `pytest --cov-report term --cov=. tests/cli_tests.py`
+- Run our CLI tests with coverage for **CLI files** by running `pytest --cov-report term --cov=. tests/cli_tests.py`

-## 2. Pair Programming
+## 3. Pair Programming

-## 3. Program Design
+## 4. Program Design

-## 4. Tools Used (code craftsmanship)
+## 5. Tools Used (code craftsmanship)

-In order to have a good programming and formatting style in your code, we used the following tools to help us:
+In order to have a good programming and formatting style in our code, we used the following tools to help us:
-- IDE (Visual Studio Code) and its `format document` command in order to format code during local development
+- IDE (Visual Studio Code) and its `format document` command in order to format code during local development.
+In order to use this command, we installed an extension on Visual Studio Code for formatting python based on the python's standard PEP 8 style guide.
 - Linter github hook (autopep8 - which automatically formats Python code to conform to the PEP 8 style guide) (set up can be found here: https://github.com/csc301-fall-2020/assignment-2-33-shiseru-fernandapalacios/blob/main/lint.yml